 Text Y values Text Y value files are identical to the text verbose files, except the header information is deleted from the front of the file.
-Figure 12-3 shows an example of the text Y value format.
+Figure 12-10 shows an example of the text Y value format for all modes except for the sequential normal type which is shown in figure 12-11.
 Text Y value files also have a .TXT file extension.